Immortal Realms: Vampire Wars: Reception

-On Metacritic, Immortal Realms: Vampire Wars received mixed reviews on all platforms.
+On the review aggregation website Metacritic, Immortal Realms: Vampire Wars received mixed reviews on all platforms.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 41% of critics.
 Digitally Downloaded praised the setting, which they said is enjoyable for fans of Gothic horror.
 Though they also enjoyed the tactical and strategic gameplay, they felt it was hampered by poor AI, a lack of factions, and a complex user interface that made the streamlined gameplay more difficult to understand than necessary.
 They recommended it to fans of Heroes of Might and Might and Total War but were hopeful of a more fleshed-out sequel.
 Nintendo Life called it "reasonably fun" and praised the setting.
 Although they said the streamlined gameplay would be encouraging for newer players, they criticized a lack of depth.
 They also disliked the AI and user interface.
 They said it would likely of interest only to fans of turn-based strategy and vampire games.
 Nintendo World Report said it had frustrating difficulty spikes, poor performance on the Switch, and a poor AI, but they praised the gameplay and replayability.